sunclara/git-papers/journal.md

 ## Introduction
 This is a very important problem that I have been trying to solve.

+## Results

+I got some very cool results for the paper.

 ## References
 Smith, J (2020).